aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/check-password-to-modify-using-aspose-cells/_index.md

 The following sample codes load the [source Excel](5112232.xlsx) file.
 It has a Password to open as 1234 and Password to modify as 5678.
 The code first checks if 567 is correct Password to modify and it returns false and then it checks if 5678 is Password to modify and it returns true.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CheckPasswordToModify-CheckPasswordToModifyUsingAsposeCells.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CheckPasswordToModify-CheckPasswordToModifyUsingAsposeCells.cs" >}}

 ### **Console Output**